gfx-rs/wgpu/examples/src/big_compute_buffers/README.md

 This example assumes you're familiar with the other GP-GPU compute examples in this repository, if you're not you should go look at those first.

-Showcases how to split larger datasets (things too big to fit into a single buffer), across multiple buffers whilst treating them as a single, contigious buffer on the GPU.
+Showcases how to split larger datasets (things too big to fit into a single buffer), across multiple buffers whilst treating them as a single, contiguous buffer on the GPU.

 - Creates a large buffer, by default 1GB, full of `0.0`s.
 - Increments each element in said large buffer by `1.0`